 A FNtL sets out the actions required by the ESFA which the Trust must take to address the underlying causes for concern.
-Should a FNtl be issued all the delegated authorities as per the ESFA handbook are revoked and all transactions require ESFA approval.
+Should a FNtI be issued all the delegated authorities as per the Academy Trust Handbook (ESFA September 2023) are revoked and all transactions require ESFA approval.
 If the terms of the FNtL are not complied with the Trust will be in breach of the funding agreement.